-Allen Lorenz (AJ) Pollock IV…married to Kate…attended the University of Notre Dame…was named an All-Big East First Team outfielder in 2008 and 2009 and All-Big East third baseman in 2007…graduated from RHAM High School in Hebron, Conn…named Gatorade Player of the Year and Connecticut state Player of the Year in 2006…was selected 17th overall by the D-backs in the 2009 MLB First-Year Player Draft.
+Allen Lorenz (AJ) Pollock IV…resides in Arizona with his wife Kate and daughter Madi…attended the University of Notre Dame…was named an All-Big East first team outfielder in 2008 and 2009 and All-Big East third baseman in 2007…graduated from RHAM High School in Hebron, Conn…named Gatorade Player of the Year and Connecticut state Player of the Year in 2006…was selected 17th overall by the D-backs in the 2009 MLB First-Year Player Draft.

 Stroked 15 doubles and homers with one triple and 47 RBI across 86 games for a .266/.327/.468 line in his first season as a Dodger ...
 Placed on the 10-day injured list with right elbow inflammation on April 30 and was transferred to the 60-day IL on June 27…made a rehab assignment with Rancho Cucamonga, where he appeared in five games before being reinstated on July 12 ...
 In his first full month after being reinstated off the IL, hit to a .319 clip with six doubles, three homers, and eight RBI across 22 games ...
 Collected a hit in a season-high 10 consecutive games from Sept.
 11 to 24, slashing .359/.390/.564 with two doubles, two homers and eight RBI through the span…came just one shy of matching his career high from Sept.
 11 to 22, 2015 (11 games)...ranked 18th among all NL center fielders with a .989 fielding percentage (1 E/510.0 IP) across 62 games....launched three homers on Sept.
 6 vs. San Francisco to match his single-game career high, which he set on April 30, 2018 against the Dodgers at Chase Field… it was his fifth career multi-homer game and his 18th multi-hit game of the season…tied for eighth on the team with 22 multi-hit efforts and tied for second on the squad after collecting three or more hits in seven games...roped a career-high three doubles in a 3-for-3 effort at Miami on Aug.
 13...closed out the season registering a hit in 32 of 50 games, including 12 multi-hit efforts and five games collecting three hits…slashed .277/.335/.508 with 11 doubles, 10 homers and 25 RBI…ranked third in doubles, tied for sixth in homers and seventh in RBI among Dodger bats during the span.